 The People

 Alexander Greene was part of the team that set up the Frontline Club, a members’ club and restaurant in Paddington that specializes in Independent Journalism, hosting the likes of Wikileaks and Litvinenko.
 He then went on to work at the book publisher Little, Brown Book Group whose authors include J.K.
 Rowling, Stephenie Meyer and Patricia Cornwell.
-He is now a director at Castello di Potentino and Raymond Chandler Ltd. He is currently developing the Winemakers’ Choice App and Website.
+He is now a director at Castello di Potentino and Raymond Chandler Ltd. He has a partner, Katherine and two children, Magnus is 6 and Freya, 4.

-Sally, Alexander and Charlotte’s mother also lives at the castle.
+Sally, Alexander and Charlotte’s mother also lived at the castle.
 A ballerina and photographer, she was brought up in one of oldest inhabited houses in England - Luddesdon Court in Kent, always had a very good eye for houses and has inspired the purchase and decoration of all of the family’s houses.
-She has a particular love of old textiles, which can be seen around the castle, giving such a wonderful texture to the house.
+She had a particular love of old textiles, which can be seen around the castle, giving such a wonderful texture to the house.
+She left us in 2019.

 Graham Greene, Alexander’s father, died in 2016 after a distinguished career in publishing and in public service (he was Chairman of the British Museum for many years).
 He is often missed as he used to sit under the loggia quietly reading a good book and was a benign presence when at Potentino.

-To round out the team at Potentino, Uran and Ervelina have working with us since before we moved to Potentino for more than 16 years.
-They are now considered to be members of the family and have two children, Roberta and Flavio, now at school.
+To round out the team at Potentino, Uran and Ervelina have been working with us since before we moved to Potentino for more than 16 years.
+They are now considered to be members of the family and have two children, Roberta and Flavio.
 Uran looks after the vineyard and the olive groves, can be found chopping wood in the winter and helping Charlotte in the winery.
 Ervelina looks after the house and is the backbone of the castle.

 The Literary Connections